Jacobbrewer1/logging/README.md

-# logging
+# Slog logging

-A logging package that flexes the Slog package
+This is a simple logging package for GO.
+It is inspired by the Slog logging package.